TabMGP: Martingale Posterior with TabPFN: Experiments

-TabMGP is competitive in both coverage and size (values in parentheses) of the credible set, performing particularly well on real data.
-Notably, it can attain almost 100\% coverage in many setups while maintaining a small credible set.
-Similarly, Copula provides good coverage and small credible sets, although its sets are generally larger than those of TabMGP in most real-data setups.
-Bayes achieves close to 100\% coverage in all setups, but its credible sets are much larger than those of TabMGP due to its diffuse prior.
+TabMGP is competitive in both coverage and credible set size, performing particularly well on real data.
+Notably, it can attain nearly 100\% coverage in many setups while maintaining small credible sets.
+Similarly, Copula provides good coverage with small credible sets, although its performance is less consistent across real-data setups (e.g., severe undercoverage in \texttt{kin8nm} and overcoverage in \texttt{quake}).
+This is unsurprising, as bespoke Gaussian-copula-based predictive rules have an advantage in Gaussian (or near-Gaussian) setups but can be sensitive to departures from that structure.
+Bayes and Asymptotic produce excessively large credible sets in all synthetic setups, as both rely on asymptotic approximations that are less accurate in low-$n$ settings.
+They are also more susceptible to model misspecification and tend to underperform relative to TabMGP.
 In contrast, BB tends to produce overly small sets with poor coverage in the synthetic setups (top and middle) and in low $n/p$ settings (last few rows of Table~\ref{tab:coverage-linear-reg}).
 This reflects limited variability in forward samples when bootstrapping from a small $z_{1:n}$ (e.g., $n=20$ in the synthetic data setups).